 Moreover, for each such $\alpha$, there exists $L'_r<\Gamma$ and $\gamma\in \Gamma$ such that\begin{itemize} \item $\Gamma$ splits as a free product $G_1*\dots G_k*L'_r$, \item $\ad{\gamma} \circ \alpha (L'_r) = L'_r$ \item $\ad{\gamma} \circ \alpha|_{L'_r}$ is non-trivial and of finite order in $\out{L'_r}$. \end{itemize} \end{lem}

-\begin{proof} By \cite[Corollary 6.1]{hensel_kielak_nielsen_2018} all such outer-automorphisms must fix a baricenter of a simplex in the relative outer-space of the free product.
-In other words, the group $\Gamma$ splits as a graph of group with trivial edge groups and infinite vertex groups that are conjugate to $G_i$, in such a way that $\alpha$ induces an automorphism of graph of groups.
+\begin{proof} By \cite[Corollary 6.1]{hensel_kielak_nielsen_2018} all such outer automorphisms must fix a barycentre of a simplex in the relative outer-space of the free product.
+In other words, the group $\Gamma$ splits as a graph of groups with trivial edge groups and infinite vertex groups that are conjugate to $G_i$, in such a way that $\alpha$ induces an automorphism of graph of groups.